“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 It was hard at first but I eventually got pretty good at it.
 We spent a lot of time sparring and even more time meditating.
 Anytime I tried attacking instead of defending she would take me down… hard.
 She made all of her movements look so graceful and easy.
 I found myself wondering if it was hard for her to hold back, but I never asked.

 Rei taught me how to fire a blaster and aim at a target.
 I really sucked at it.
 Even after weeks of practice it didn’t seem like I was getting any better but Rei was always optimistic about my progress.
 Every day she told me I was getting better.
 I really wasn’t, but hearing her say that made me feel better, her too probably.
 She would often use the memory flasher I got for her and send Cashel images of my “progress” either with shooting or with Kiko.
-I could sometimes hear him laughing all the way from the flight deck and he would send her pictures back of funny faces or pranks he pulled on Tammy.
+I could sometimes hear him laughing all the way from the flight deck and he would occasionally send back pictures of funny faces or pranks he pulled on Tammy.

 After a while it didn’t seem like we were in a life-threatening race.
 We went back to our usual, routine, traveling life.
 I even got Kiko and Tammy to play cards with Rei and I and those were always full of laughter.
 Rei and Tammy were determined to out-cheat each other but Tammy always won somehow.
 It was one of the rare times you would see Tammy smiling.